 2That is, individuals who are currently in the final semester of their bachelor’s studies and will graduate before the start of the winter term 2021/2022 (01.10.2021).

-The deadline for handing in an application for the scholarship is set to 17 May 2021.
+The first deadline for handing in an application for the scholarship is set to 17 May 2021.
+A second deadline for applications has been set to 17 June 2021.
+Please note that applications submitted before the end of the first deadline (17 May) will have priority.

 Please note that in order to send in the scholarship application, the candidate must have received an acceptance letter from the IPU, stating the admission – or conditional admission – to the MA Psychology study course with a clinical focus (English or German Track) at the IPU Berlin, commencing during the winter semester 2021/2022.